ol-MEGA/ppca/README.md

 We consider the two main privacy aspects for speech recordings: the linguistic speech content and the speaker identity, hence Automatic Speech Recognition (ASR) and Automatic Speaker Verification (ASV).
 Our utility tasks are Voice Activity Detection (VAD) and Speaker Diarization (SD).

 ## ASR Pipeline
 This pipeline has been derived from the [SpeechBrain](http://speechbrain.github.io/) LibriSpeech ASR recipe.
 First it creates the data manifests in a json format and then uses them for the training of an ASR (transformer + CTC) model.
+For training we used the full 960 hours of LibriSpeech.

 ### Create the data manifest